mkiz0403/mkiz0403/README.md

 <img src="https://img.shields.io/badge/mkiz0403@gmail.com-000000?style=flat-square&logo=Gmail&logoColor=EA4335"/>

 Hi!
-Welcome to Taejeong Github.👋
+Welcome to Taejeong Github.👋 </br>

-I'm studying **React, Node.js, and TypeScript** with the goal of becoming a skilled **front-end developer**.🧑🏻‍💻
+I'm studying **React, Node.js, and TypeScript** with the goal of becoming a skilled **front-end developer**.🧑🏻‍💻 </br>
 I have a healthy body and enjoy fitness.
-(S.B.D Total: 540kg 💪🏼)
+(S.B.D Total: 540kg 💪🏼)</br>

-My dream is to create products that can make your life better and more enjoyable.
+My dream is to create products that can make your life better and more enjoyable.</br>

 </br>